-Side effects depend on things such as the dose of radiotherapy, whether it’s external or internal, and whether you have chemotherapy as well (chemoradiation).
+Side effects depend on the dose of radiotherapy, whether it is external or internal, and whether you have chemotherapy as well (chemoradiation).

-Side effects usually start a week or two after starting treatment.
-They may continue to get worse for a couple of weeks after treatment, before beginning to get better.
+Side effects usually begin a week or two after starting treatment.
+They may continue to get worse for a few weeks after treatment, before beginning to get better.
 Side effects usually improve gradually over the next few weeks or more.

 Smoking can make side effects worse.
-If you smoke, try to give up smoking or cut down.
-Drink at least 2–3 litres of fluid a day.
+If you smoke, try to give up or cut down.
+Drink at least two to three litres of fluid a day.
 Water is best.
 Drinks containing caffeine and alcohol can make bowel and bladder symptoms worse.

 It may take some time to recover, particularly after longer courses of radiotherapy or chemoradiation.
 Look after yourself by getting enough rest and gradually increasing your physical activity.
 This will help with your recovery.

-Occasionally, some side effects don’t completely go away.
-Sometimes, side effects develop months or years later.
+Occasionally, some side effects do not completely go away.
+Sometimes side effects develop months or years later.
 These are called long-term or late effects.
-If side effects don’t get better or you notice new side effects developing, tell your cancer nurse or doctor.
+If side effects do not get better, or you notice new side effects developing, tell your cancer nurse or doctor.
 There are many things that can be done to help.
-We have more information about coping with late effects of treatment on your bowel.